kevcoxe/kevcoxe.github.io/_posts/2025-24-07-hackathons.md

 ## I Love Hackathons
 I love hackathons, I loved going to these events and learning new things.
-I loved the energy that was in the space with everyone working hard to build something new and inovative.
+I loved the energy that was in the space with everyone working hard to build something new and innovative.
 It was a nice way to being able to try out a new language or a new technology that you had never used before.
 You could chat with experts and try out something new.
 This helps people step out of their comfort zone and learn something new.